Historic Filipinotown, Los Angeles: Pilipino Workers Center (PWC)

-PWC is located at 153 Glendale Boulevard.
+Established in 1997, the PWC is located at 153 Glendale Boulevard.
 The Pilipino Workers Center aims to "secure the dignity and safety of the Pilipinx community in Southern California and build labor leaders in the domestic worker industry".
-They were established in 1997.

 Pilipino American Network and Advocacy (PANA)

-PANA, Pilipino American Network and Advocacy was founded to advocate for the economic and political empowerment of Filipinos in Los Angeles County.
+PANA was founded to advocate for the economic and political empowerment of Filipinos in Los Angeles County.
 The organization, with the help of the Filipino community, successfully advocated for the designation of Historic Filipinotown as a Preserve America Community with the US Federal government in 2011.

 Events

 Parols (Christmas lanterns) are installed along Temple Street.